 Sin is Full of PUS

 I know pus is gross, but it’s a memorable and accurate acronym for the three ways sin expresses itself in marriage (and in life): Pride, Unbelief, and Selfishness.
-Here’s what they look like:

-2. Unbelief – This is a little trickier to recognize, but is just as much to blame for the marriage problems we experience daily.
+2. Unbelief – This is a little trickier to recognize, but it is just as much to blame for the marriage problems we experience daily.
 The unbelief I’m speaking of has to do with our beliefs about the character of God.
 When we aren’t getting what we want from our spouse (respect, appreciation, acceptance, etc…), our temptation will be to sinfully demand these things from them.

 This is more than just prideful or selfish behavior.
 It is rooted in our beliefs.
-We are tempted to take control of getting these things ourselves because we don’t believe God can, or will, provide them.
+We are tempted to take control of getting these things ourselves because we don’t believe God can or will provide them

-Our unbelief says 1 of 3 things: “God can’t provide” (because He isn’t able), “God won’t provide” (because He doesn’t love us), or, “God isn’t aware” (because He doesn’t see what we’re going through).
+Our unbelief says 1 of 3 things: “God can’t provide” (because He isn’t able), “God won’t provide” (because He doesn’t love us), or “God isn’t aware” (because He doesn’t see what we’re going through).

 There’s nothing wrong with wanting any of these things from our spouse.
 The problems start when we want these things more than we are willing to give these things.
 We have a heart of selfishness more than a heart of service.